iam28th/SDE/README.md

 - Numba 0.48.0

 ## Results and examples
 There's a small library for stochastic modelling and calculus: StoCalc.py.
-It is built atop of scipy and numpy and provides functions for modelling stochastic processes and integrals, calculation of stochastic integral expectations, and solving SDEs.
+It is built atop of Scipy and Numpy and provides functions for modelling stochastic processes and integrals, calculation of stochastic integral expectations, and solving SDEs.
 #### 1. Weiner process
 Obtain one Weiner process sample path on interval \[0, 50\] with step = 5:
 ```python